Torsion-Audio/Scyclone-AI/README.md

 1. Checkout ONNX Runtime `$ git clone https://github.com/microsoft/onnxruntime.git` (tested with onnxruntime v1.14.1)

-2. Place your model in a folder named model.onnx

-3. Create another virtual environment for the conversion
+2. Create another virtual environment for the conversion

-4. Activate it
+3. Activate it

-5. cd into the ort-builder directory
+4. cd into the ort-builder directory

+5. Rename the .onnx model to "model.onnx" and place it in the ort-builder directory

-6. Install dependencies `$ pip install -r requirements.txt`
+5. Install dependencies `$ pip install -r requirements.txt`

-7. Run `$ ./convert-model-to-ort.sh model.onnx`
+6. Run `$ ./convert-model-to-ort.sh modelname.onnx`

-8. Build static libraries using one of the `build-xxx.sh` shell scripts